Aeria

 “The Syndicate probably spent some money and has people in place to try and rush the ramp before it’s secured.
 Any word from Dwyer?”

 “Alright.
-Amanda will do most of the work, access the training routines, top right menu, and start learning.
+Amanda, Shadowhawk’s AI, will do most of the work this time so access the training routines, top right menu, and start learning.
 You need a role on this ship beyond bodyguard and cocksleeve.”

-Cyan turned a brilliant crimson at that, but I watched her delicate hands pull up the Navigational training programs regardless.
-Amanda materialized behind me, looking worried.
+Cyan turned such a brilliant crimson that I had to laugh, but her delicate hands pull up the Navigational training programs regardless.
+Amanda materialized behind me in her crop top and loincloth outfit.
+Her feet were together, hands clasped just on top of her butt, shoulders square as though thrusting her barely concealed breasts at me.
 “Captain, Station control has denied our departure request, and have slated us to depart in thirty minutes, after a cargo inspection.
-However, a cargo inspection has already taken place, signed on the manifest by one Mr Joseph Therioux.”
+However, a cargo inspection has already taken place, signed on the manifest by one Mr. Joseph Therioux.”

 “Forward the information to Dwyer and the Station Commander.
 Send the Commander a copy of our contract, along with our original departure time.
 Let’s shake some trees here, I can feel the tension out there.”

 “Put her through,” I commanded, slipping more into my commanding role, rather than a loose and free cargo captain.
 When Vivian appeared on the monitor, her face told part of a tale.
-She had one black eye, her lip was swollen and I could see the hospital gown on her shoulders.
-I could also hear a doctor in the background arguing with someone else that she needed rest, not to play hero.
+She had one black eye, her lip was swollen, and I could see the hospital gown on her shoulders.
+I could also hear a doctor in the background arguing with someone else that she needed rest, not to play hero, and I felt my blood pressure rising.
+Despite having let her do, a part of me still considered her as my property, and the thought that someone had abused my property was almost enough to get me off the ship.

 “Viv, are you alright,” I asked, and she knew that I wasn’t talking about the physical.